whipowill/d2-qolbot/README.md

 ### Todo

-- Experiment w/ AutoEquip abilities
+- Fix AutoEquip issues
+	- Armor only, no weapons
+	- Only considers resistences

 ## Install